sogeuni/contents/abs/advanced-topics/subshells.md

 A command list embedded between _parentheses_ runs as a subshell.

 Variables in a subshell are _not_ visible outside the block of code in the subshell.
 They are not accessible to the [[internal-commands-and-builtins#^FORKREF|parent process]], to the shell that launched the subshell.
-These are, in effect, variables [[localvar#^LOCALREF|local]] to the _child process_.
+These are, in effect, variables [[local-variables#^LOCALREF|local]] to the _child process_.

 **Example 21-1.
 Variable scope in a subshell**